Anthony Edwards, Karl-Anthony Towns take charge in Timberwolves' 124-106 thrashing of Rockets

 But throughout training camp, the players and coach Chris Finch preached that the "spirit" and "vibes" around the team were nothing but positive.
 It looked that way Wednesday, with Edwards (29 points) leading the charge in that department.

-D'Angelo Russell had a slow start, with seven points on 2-for-7 shooting in the first half.
-But he caught fire for a stretch in the second half after Houston cut a 27-point Wolves lead to 18.
-Russell buried three consecutive threes to put the Wolves back up 27.
-He finished with 22 and seven assists on 6-for-16 shooting.
-The Wolves didn't take their foot off the gas pedal for long in the second half.
-In the fourth quarter, Edwards brought the crowd to its feet again with a thunderous dunk.
+"First game of the year, obviously nerves are high," Towns said. "...
+But to go out there and have the discipline to play the defense we're supposed to be playing, it speaks volumes about our coaching staff installing it, making sure that we understand the importance of it."

-Okogie kept them there as he went flying for a block seconds later on the other end.
-The Wolves kept the lead in the high 20s or early 30s before Finch emptied the bench.
+Not every opponent will be like the Rockets, who committed 24 turnovers, but the Wolves have a generous early-season schedule and a lot of home games for those opponents.
+More performances like Wednesday will keep the good vibes rolling.

-Not every opponent will be like Houston, who committed 24 turnovers, but the Wolves have a generous early-season schedule and a lot of home games for those opponents.
-If they want the good vibes to keep rolling, more performances like Wednesday's will make sure of that.
+"The more guys you have that are selfless and happy for one another, success is right around the corner," Russell said.